-I gotta tell you, listening to two passive aggressive people go back and forth is like an exercise in futility and hostility.
-There’s so much tension and very little communication.
-Just little jabs back and forth until they both walk away with more frustration, anger and hurt.
+I gotta tell you, listening to two passive-aggressive people go back and forth is like an exercise in futility and hostility.
+There is so much tension, and very little communication.
+Just little jabs back and forth until they both walk away with more frustration, anger, and hurt.

-All it takes is for one person to take a step back and say their truth, but do so in a way that is almost only about themselves.
+All it takes is for one person to take a step back and say their truth but do so in a way that is almost only about themselves.
 Using “I feel this when you do that” is a good example.
-You are commenting on what they did, but not accusing them or telling that that it’s good or bad.
+You are commenting on what they did, but not accusing them or telling them that it’s good or bad.

 You are leaving out judgments about their behavior and just telling them the direct cause and effect of their behavior.

 “When you did this, it caused me to feel this.“

 That’s a lot different than, “If you really loved me, you wouldn’t do this to me!”
 Assuming they don’t love you is a judgment.
 You cannot truly know what in their mind, so you have to avoid accusing them of anything.

 Even if you are right and they don’t love you, by accusing them, it puts them on the defensive.
 You always want to say it in a way that doesn’t accuse them and only lets them know how their actions, for whatever reason, are causing you to feel a certain way.